 Founded in August 1997, The Vietnamese American Community of Austin, Texas (VACAT) is a 501c(3) non-profit

 Vietnamese-American population (est. 20,000).
-By partnering with many great sponsors over the years, our annual Tet New Year festival attracted thousands of people
+By partnering with many great sponsors over the years, our annual Tet New Year festival has attracted thousands of people

 We actively engages with the greater Austin community to promote cultural awareness and appreciation, and

 VACAT's activities focus on the importance of preserving the Vietnamese cultural heritage and developing

 long-term sustain-ability, including economic prosperity, a healthy community, and social well-being.
 VACAT works with a wide range of other communities and

-will continue its leadership role in the social, civic and economic development areas as it grows with the Austin greater communitiy.
+will continue its leadership role in the social, civic and economic development areas as it grows with the Austin greater community.